Francisco-Galindo/harec/README.md

 ## Conclusion
 This project demonstrates the practical application of theoretical concepts in compiler construction, highlighting the structured progression from abstract syntax rules to concrete code generation.
-By implementing a compiler and parser for the Hare programming language, written in Hare itself, we reinforced the foundational principles of formal grammars, lexical analysis, and syntactic parsing.
+By implementing a compiler and parser for the Hare programming language, written in Hare itself, we reinforced foundational principles such as formal grammars, lexical analysis, syntax analysis, and semantic analysis.

+Instead of relying on external libraries during the syntax analysis phase, we chose to build a recursive descent parser based on theoretical concepts covered in class and supported by bibliographic references.
 The semantic analysis phase was implemented through a symbol table that validates identifiers by checking their presence within a defined scope.
-This aligns with the theoretical model of symbol resolution and scope management, illustrating how simple data structures can enforce semantic rules effectively.
+This approach aligns with the theoretical model of symbol resolution and scope management, illustrating how simple data structures can effectively enforce semantic rules.

-Furthermore, by targeting the RISC-V architecture for code generation, the project required a precise translation from high-level constructs to a register-based, low-level instruction set.
-This concretely applied the theoretical mapping between intermediate representations and target machine code.
+Furthermore, by targeting the RISC-V architecture for code generation, the project required precise translation from high-level constructs to a register-based, low-level instruction set.
+This provided a concrete application of the theoretical mapping between intermediate representations and target machine code.

+Our compiler, although basic in comparison to a Java compiler, supports block-structured code such as if statements, for loops, and functions, allowing simple programs to be parsed, compiled, and executed successfully.

-Overall, the project exemplifies how theoretical knowledge—such as grammar definitions, parsing strategies, scope rules, and target architecture modeling—can be systematically applied to develop a working compiler.
+Overall, the project exemplifies how theoretical knowledge, such as grammar definitions, parsing strategies, scope rules, and target architecture modeling, can be systematically applied to develop a working compiler.
 The results validate the importance of a solid theoretical foundation for solving complex systems-level programming problems.
 ## Sources